SmartMeshFoundation/Photon/docs/rest_api.md

 - `201 Created` - success
 - `400 Bad Request` - "no route available"(the scene may be happen when the old secret was used or the intermediate node has no corresponding token)

+Note: If `tokenswap`is exchanged through direct channels between the two parties, no `route_info` information is needed; otherwise, as with transfer, the route information of the destination should be introduced into `taker`and `maker` requests respectively, and the indirect channel `tokenswap`should be assigned routes and charges.

 ## Switch to no network
  `GET /api/1/switch/*(Boolean)*`